Carnosine: benefits, dosage, contraindications

 Médicaments

-Some preliminary clinical research shows that carnosine might reduce fasting blood glucose.
+Some preliminary clinical research suggests that carnosine may reduce fasting blood glucose.

 Precautions